-Artemis Journal is pleased to announce the regional poetry and art journal is re-emerging after a fourteen-year publishing hiatus.
+Artemis Journal is pleased to announce the regional poetry and art journal emerged in 2014 after a fourteen-year publishing hiatus.
 Artemis, a pioneer non-profit cultural organization, is an award-winning annual arts journal named after the Greek moon goddess.
 Its purpose is to foster art and literary excellence in the Blue Ridge mountain region of Southwest Virginia and beyond.
 The origin of Artemis is rooted in social activism starting as a writing workshop for the T.A.P. and YWCA Women’s Center.
 It’s founder, Jeri Nolan Rogers, encouraged women in the center to express their issues through poetry and other art genres as a therapeutic tool.
 Here is where Artemis was born in 1977 as a feminist magazine dedicated to woman artists.
 After three years the Journal expanded to include both genders and became known as the voice of artists and writers of the Blue Ridge during its 20+ years of publication.

 Jeri Rogers, photographer (www.jerirogers.com) is the Editor, Maurice Ferguson, poet is the Literary Editor and Virginia Lepley, graphic designer is the Design Editor.
 Jeri and Maurice worked together during the first 20 years and decided to join up again to bring Artemis back after a 14 year hiatus.
 Virginia having moved from New York to Floyd, Va. joined on the team with her background in publishing in New York area.